Police apprehend 4 suspected kidnappers in Kebbi — Nigeria Today

 Police apprehend 4 suspected kidnappers in Kebbi

-The News Agency of Nigeria (NAN) learnt that the suspects had kidnapped one leader of the Fulani community in Koko-Basse, Alhaji Aliyu Dikko, and collected N300, 000 out of N3 million ransom demanded from his family before he was released.

-The suspects also collected N500, 000 from a victim, whose identity could not be ascertained before they were arrested by the police.
-(NAN)

-The post Police apprehend 4 suspected kidnappers in Kebbi appeared first on The Nation Nigeria.
+The post Police apprehend 4 suspected kidnappers in Kebbi appeared first on The Herald Nigeria Newspaper.

 Do you have something awesome to share with the world?
 Click here to share